ArtificialLegacy/imgscal/README.md

 ## Known Issues

-> These have tentatively fixed.
+> These have been tentatively fixed.

 * There is an upstream issue related to `mainthread` when running on Windows.
   * Sometimes causes the application to crash within the first frame of the master window.